![]() |

 1 teaspoon cinnamon

 Bring a large pot of water to a boil.
 Immerse peaches for 30 seconds to 2 minutes depending on ripeness of the peaches (the more ripe, the shorter the time); remove with a slotted spoon.
 Let cool briefly in an ice-water bath, then slip off the peach skins with your hands.
-If they will not come off use a potatoe pealer or knife to remove them.
+If they will not come off easily, use a potato peeler or knife to remove them.
 Pit and slice the peaches into a large mixing bowl.

 Sprinkle peaches with a dash of salt and a juice from one-half lemon.
 Let stand in a bowl for 10 minutes to determine how juicy the peaches are.
-If a large quantity of juice is produced, drain before adding to pie shell and add cornstarch.
-If the peaches are not sweet, add some sugar.
+If a large quantity of juice is produced, drain and toss the peaches with cornstarch.
+If the peaches are not sweet, add 1/4 cup sugar.

-Mix together sugar, flour, cornstarch, and salt.
+Mix together sugar, flour, cornstarch/Instant ClearJel, and salt.
 When well mixed, stir in the heavy cream.
-Place the peaches in the pre-baked pie shell and pour the cream mixture over peaches.
+Place the peaches in the pre-baked pie shell (drain again if a large amount of juice has formed) and pour the cream mixture over peaches.
 Dot with butter and sprinkle with cinnamon.